MorganShaw/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
     Data - about an object...
 That can be passed from parent to child component.
+Can pass down function, string, array, object.
+The prop itself is an object, as a key value pair (remember how child element is shown in render method of parent component - List key= and value=.
+But

 2. How do you pass props from a parent to a child?